vijaykumarn/archlinux-dot-files/basic/readme.md

 If installed through the archinstall, it will install the below packages along with the above graphics packages (as per ASUS laptop)

-ark
+* ark
-dolphin
+* dolphin
-kate
+* kate
-konsole
+* konsole
-plasma-meta
+* plasma-meta
-plasma-workshop
+* plasma-workshop

+For a minimum installation, install the below

+- plasma-desktop
+- sddm
+- kitty

+Start the service - `systemctl enable sddm.service`